DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 Rinne, who were embracing him.

-"I'm not going laugh at you, Kay.
+"I'm not going laugh at you, Kai.
 Because you didn't laugh at me too."

 "...I don't believe that mankind lost."

-Kay shook his head and continued.
+Kai shook his head and continued.

 "I remember it perfectly well.
 Humans were the one who won Five Races Great War.